sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 ### Motion Blur
 - Portrays the illusion of speed or movement blurring the objects
 - Tends to remove temporal aliasing effects
-- Used as a real time filter, for animation renders and even still renders
+- Used as a real-time filter, for animation renders and even still renders
 - Not having Motion Blur on can lead to more eye strain, but can give you motion sickness
 - It can also increase the visual fidelity